How to set up Autocomplete using Google Sheets

 For example, if you have a spreadsheet with the data below, you can search for the name of the street.

-Copy the share URL that will be shown.
+After that, click on the Publish button, then copy the share URL that will be shown.

 In your data capture settings, enter the title of the row with the data you want to be searched.
 In this example, it’s “street”.